NHSDigital/eps-prescription-tracker-ui/README.md

 - `cdk-synth` Converts the CDK code to cloudformation templates
 - `cdk-diff` Runs cdk diff comparing the deployed stack with local CDK code to see differences
 - `cdk-watch` Syncs the code and CDK templates to AWS, and starts local webserver.
 This keeps running and automatically uploads changes to AWS
-- `build-deployment-container-image` Creates a container with all code necessary to run cdk deploy

 #### Clean and deep-clean targets